 Everyone knows someone who has dealt with an issue on this list.
 The fact of the matter is we do not know when our life will come to an end.
 When the time comes, it is best to leave a legacy and not a financial burden.

 a.
-When researching Florida final expense insurance, you have several choices.
+When looking into Florida final expense insurance, there are several choices.
 Florida has many senior citizens, which gives more carriers incentive to operate in the state.
-Just be aware that you have tons of options, and you are not tied to one company or carrier.
+Be aware of your many options, and you are not tied to one company or carrier.

 b.
 Always do your research and find the best plan for your specific health condition.